 Ashley sighed heavily.
-She couldn’t believe she was losing an argument to a nine-year-old, but she had to admit to herself that they were not acquainted with anyone in such a desperate condition.
+She couldn’t believe she was losing an argument with a nine-year-old, but she had to admit to herself that they were not acquainted with anyone in such a desperate condition.
 “The thing is, we know nothing about her particular situation.”

 Olivia gave her mom a look that conveyed her childlike disappointment.
 “We know she was cold and alone.
 Isn’t that enough to help someone?”

 Ashley shifted in her chair.
 “Well, yes.
 The thing is, sometimes when people don’t have a home it’s because they have a serious problem.
 Sometimes it might not be safe to be around them.
 I’m your mother, and it’s my job to protect you.
 That’s why we hold hands in the parking lot.
 When we met Diane, I didn’t want to take any chances.”

 Her daughter thought about it and then said, “Diane didn’t seem dangerous to me.
 Did she seem dangerous to you?”

 Rubbing her forehead, Ashley was forced to agree.
 “No. She didn’t seem dangerous.”
 Then, because she was more than ready to wrap up the discussion, she said in her serious mom voice, “All right, that is enough about Diane.
 I appreciate your concern for her, but I’m sure she will be fine.”

 Olivia knew that her mom meant it when she said that was enough.
 “Okay.”
 But then she added defiantly, “I’m still going to worry about her.”
 As in you can’t stop me.